-Autism is a lifelong neurodevelopmental condition that affects how people perceive the world, how they think and behave, and how they communicate and interact with others.
+Autism is a lifelong neurodevelopmental condition that affects how Autistic people perceive the world, think and behave, and communicate and interact with others.

 Put simply, autistic people see, hear and feel the world differently to other people.

 Autism is not an illness or disease and cannot be ‘cured’.
-Many autistic adults consider that being autistic is fundamental to their identity and are upset by research efforts to eliminate autism and treatments which aim to make autistic people behave like non autistic people.
+Many autistic adults consider that being autistic is fundamental to their identity.

-Autism is a spectrum condition.
+Autism is a spectrum.
 This means that some people are affected more than others.
-For example, some autistic people do not use spoken language, while others have excellent spoken language skills but may find it difficult to understand what other people mean.
+For example, some autistic people do not use verbal language, while others have excellent spoken language skills but may find it difficult to understand what other people mean.

 No two people on the spectrum are the same.

 What does autism look like in children?

 Children’s difficulties or delays may be expressed or observed as follows: